bgarber/Getan/README.md

 5. A bit about coding style
 ---------------------------
 This is a small project and (at this time) has only one developer: **me**.
-But I hope that someday there will be a lot more developer and enthusiastics.
+But I hope that someday there will be a lot more developers and enthusiastics.
 So let's talk a little bit about coding standards.
 In fact, I just make use of the Kernel coding style as presented here:
 <https://www.kernel.org/doc/Documentation/CodingStyle>